rgmejiagroup/HaciendaOps/docs/tutorials/update-task.md

-# Adding tasks
+# Updating tasks

-The HaciendaOps API lets users add new tasks as mecessary.
+The HaciendaOps API allows users to update tasks, including the completion status of a task or modifying the due date.

 ## Prerequisites